branflake2267/docs/lib/modules/guide-parser/README.md

 ### Notes

 The **`--input`** option should be the product directory.
 In the *sencha-documentation* repo, it would be `/sencha-documentation/markdown/src/main/markdown/extjs/`.
+The directory structure would then be:

+ - `/sencha-documentation/markdown/src/main/markdown/extjs/`
+    - `5.0`
+    - `5.1`
+    - `6.0`
+    - `config.json`

 It is expected to have a `config.json` file to describe what guides should be parsed.
-This should be in the **`--input`** option path next to the version directories.
+This should be in the **`--input`** option path next to the version directories:

+    node index guide-parser -i /path/to/sencha-documentation/markdown/src/main/markdown/extjs

 A sample `config.json` file is:

     {
         "versions" : [